udit22022000/udit22022000/README.md

 -->

 -  🎓 Information Technology Student at Haldia Institute of Technology.
-- :zap: My area of interestes are: Algorithms and Data Structures, Cloud Computing, and Web development.
+- :zap: My area of interestes are: Data Structures, Algorithms, Cloud Computing, and Web development.
 - 🌱 I’m addicted to learning and growing every day.
 - :earth_africa: I am currently sharing a little bit of my knowledge to the world through my blogs
 - 📫 How to find me: